 You have heard the adage: you get what you pay for.
 If you submit your work to an anonymous, cheap editing service, you don’t know the capabilities or skills of the editor behind the web site.
 In many cases, these services work like ‘sweat shops’ paying the editors very low rates for their work.
 Many of them are using people in developing countries, who themselves do not have English as their first language.

 - Whatever you pay to such a service, the editor gets only a percentage.

 - Ask yourself: Would I do that much work for that price?
 In other words, do you think it is a fair payment for the work?

 - If someone is paid ‘peanuts’ do you think they will give you the quality a professional editor may give you?

-If you would like a quote for my editing services, please send me an email.
+If you would like a quote for my editing services, please visit my contact page.